Keratoconus Treatment – What are the options?

 What if I failed in contact lenses in the past?

-Failing in contact lenses is very common when an inexperienced practitioner is attempting the fitting of a complex cornea, such as in keratoconus.
+Failing in contact lenses is very common when a practitioner inexperienced in keratoconus is attempting the fitting of a complex cornea, such as in keratoconus.
+Even an experienced optometrist is not necessarily experienced in fitting keratoconus.

 The average optometrist might see one or two cases per year.
 It is thus very difficult to develop a skill set for this condition.